mghoreishi/mghoreishi/README.md

 ### Hi, I'm Maryam Ghoreishi 👋

-Innovative with the tendency to think outside of the box and thrive for excellence.
-Relentless when challenged, never gives up until an efficient, secure and yet simple enough solution is found.
+Innovative, with a tendency to think outside the box and strive for excellence.
+Relentless when challenged—never gives up until an efficient, secure, yet simple solution is found.

-For over 8 years my passion has been creating software applications for small to enterprise-sized companies.
+For over eight years, my passion has been creating software applications for small to enterprise-sized companies.

-I've been honored to have participated in several successful projects as a .NET Developer.
-I've been fortunate enough to work with the best developers.
-I have a great passion for writing clean and testable codes.
-I have a special passion for trying to find the best ways to solve my problems in the projects.
+I've been honored to participate in several successful projects as a .NET Developer and fortunate to work with some of the best developers.
+I have a strong passion for writing clean, testable code and continuously seeking the best ways to solve project challenges.

-Currently, I'm developing a comprehensive cloud-based travel ERP system on Microsoft Azure to automate group operations, itineraries, contracts, and finances, significantly boosting efficiency and simplifying workflows for a leading B2B tour operator in Northern Europe.
+Currently, I am developing a comprehensive cloud-based travel ERP system on Microsoft Azure to automate group operations, itineraries, contracts, and finances—significantly boosting efficiency and simplifying workflows for a leading B2B tour operator in Northern Europe.

-In my privous job, I've developed a social network project for a Dutch startup, It's based on .net core and microservice, also it's based on a unique idea, It has been completed and published in Google Play and App Store.
+In my previous job, I developed a social network project for a Dutch startup.
+It was built using .NET Core and a microservices architecture, based on a unique concept.
+The project was successfully completed and published on Google Play and the App Store.

-Most of my ability to write code comes from my work with some of the best software development companies.
-I've had the privilege of coding with the best programming teams and gaining different knowledge for writing applications.
-I've used this distinction to deliver consistent positive results and help companies continually grow and develop.
+Much of my coding ability comes from working with top software development companies.
+I have had the privilege of coding alongside some of the best programming teams, gaining diverse knowledge in application development.
+I've used this experience to consistently deliver positive results and contribute to companies' growth and innovation.

 The list of technologies and services I could help with: